bronandrews/NodeJs-Tech-Test/README.md

 ```

 ## Manual steps
+### This assumes access to a live Jenkins server
+### Note - Can use contents of .\script\LocalSetup.txt to create a local Jenkins running in docker

-- Create job in Jenkins server linking to Jenkinsfile in this git repo
+- Need to create the job in Jenkins, linking to Jenkinsfile in this git repo
 - Manually create Access Key for jenkins-ecr-user - and link to User/Password credentials in Jenkins
 - Configure Email SMTP server in Jenkins
 - Configure Web hook to a Slack account